Funding

 Award Amount: $15,000

-This award is to allow recipients to engage in a meaningful public service activity for one year before proceeding on to graduate school or career.
+The Samuel Huntington Public Service Award provides $30,000 stipends to graduating college seniors to pursue public service anywhere in the world.
+The Award allows recipients to engage in a meaningful public service activity for one year before proceeding on to graduate school or a career.